S-Steven-Joshua/JS-SoC/README.md

 ## License

 This project is released for educational and research purposes.
-Feel free to use, modify, and extend the design while providing appropriate attribution.
+Feel free to use, modify, and extend the design while providing appropriate contribution.

 ---